 • Exhibit the highest standards of behavior to create a positive and welcoming school atmosphere.
-This Code of Student Conduct defines system-wide expectations for student behavior and provides means for constructive student relationships with school personnel.
-In furtherance of this, students are expected to adhere to school, district, classroom, and school-related activity rules and regulations consistent with this Code.
+This Code of Student Conduct defines systemwide expectations for student behavior and provides means for constructive student relationships with school personnel.
+In furtherance of this, students are expected to adhere to District, school, classroom, and school-related activity rules and regulations consistent with this Code.